madhubandru/Text-Classification-on-News-Articles-using-BERT-Framework/README.md

 #### Code Files

 As implemented three different succesful approaches for text classification, we have maintained a single notebook for each approach.
-In approach experimented is not successfully completed so, we dint include the notebook for same.
+We have also included approach-4 notebook even though it is unsucessful.

 1. Approach-1: Baseline Model – Simple Sequential Neural Network.
 2. Approach-2: BERT Model with Keras Embeddings.